-Charbon Coal received Project Approval (PA 08\0211) for the continuation of operations at Charbon Colliery on 7th September 2010 from the Department of Planning and Infrastructure (DP&I).
+Charbon Coal received Project Approval (PA 08_0211) for the continuation of operations at Charbon Colliery on 7th September 2010 from the Department of Planning and Infrastructure (DP&I) now Department of Planning and Environment (DPE).
 The Project Approval is supported by the Continued Operation of Charbon Colliery Environmental Assessment (EA) completed in November 2009 by R.W.
 Corkery & Co Pty Limited (Corkery, 2009).
-Schedule 5, Condition 3 of PA 08\0211 outlines the requirement for the submission of a report to the Director-General reviewing the annual environmental performance of the project.
+Schedule 5, Condition 3 of PA 08_0211 outlines the requirement for the submission of a report to the Director-General reviewing the annual environmental performance of the project.
 This AEMR has been prepared to satisfy the requirements of this condition as outlined in Table 1.
-A copy of PA 08\0211 has been included as Appendix 1.
+A copy of PA 08_0211 has been included as Appendix 1.